Enspire-Tech/openapi-connectors/src/main/resources/guru/guru-readme.md

 ## Prerequisites

 + A Guru account on the Builder plan
-+ Generate either a USER or COLLECTION token in Settings > Apps and Integrations > API Access
++ In your Guru account, generate either a USER or COLLECTION token in Settings > Apps and Integrations > API Access

 ## Supported Operations
 **3 out of 54 endpoints are failing.**